vinaydhegde/vinaydhegde.github.io/_posts/2020-04-05-Deploy and run a microservce in Kubernetes.md

 Before diving in, let's look at some of the basic building blocks that you have to work with from the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/): A ReplicaSet’s purpose is to maintain a stable set of replica Pods running at any given time
 1. **[Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/)**: A Job creates one or more Pods and ensures that a specified number of them successfully terminate

-Other objects/metadata for te objects include:
+Other objects/metadata for the objects include:
 1. **[Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)** Labels are key/value pairs that are attached to objects, such as pods.
 1. **[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)** An API object that manages external access to the services in a cluster, typically HTTP.
 Ingress may provide load balancing, SSL termination and name-based virtual hosting